Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

   - Cornerman/crew: Akia?, Max
   - Cybervator: Jax, Airiona, Ace, Harmony
   - Chief: Kyshumu, Alex
+- Upon leaving Jax's team and joining Max's team Minia is accused by Airiona of sabotaging the team.
+Max realizes that this is not the case and changes strategy accordingly.
+He becomes the first to assign offensive and defensive cyber.fighters.
+Airiona on defense and Minia on offense.
+This strategy is an adaptation of cybervators copycatting Max strategy to decouple the teams primary Cyber.Beast and instead defend it.
+This disadvantaged passive fighters like Minia and most other Blue Types.
+They are better at dogging doing so while defending leaves the Cyber.Beast wide open to attack.
+The decoupled Cyber.Beast can then act as support and operated by the Cyber.Coordinator
 - Max learns about limiters and realizes that neck/head band
 - Spike/Max discovers that the database of hidden history he found included data from the CSDs of Cybervators Yaharia and Bursun.
-This info hidden was passesd through generation waiting to be used when Citizens was ready for it.
-Maybe the original invintor of the CSD or spikes ancestor media owner who first created the CNS to make spetical of Cybervator killing Cyber.Beast to cover up the war.
-This was approiated by Yaharia to create the CNS of today.
+This info hidden was passed through generations waiting to be used when Citizens was ready for it.
+Maybe the original inventor of the CSD or spikes ancestor media owner who first created the CNS to make spetical of Cybervator killing Cyber.Beast to cover up the war.
+This was appropriated by Yaharia to create the CNS of today.
 Once she died Spike became the sol owner
 - Painting Max(eclipse) as the bad guy is what makes the citizens accept the cybervators governing them as long as they provide protection from the cyvolters
 - People think that wars are won after one side as imposed their will upon the other.
 Leaving only those that stand with them or indifferent.
 They think they are bullied into submission afraid of the power they pose. feeling that if they stepped out of line break law of the new enforcers they would incur their wrath. but unbeknownst to them, they are not the losers for they have taken the back seat to prime future generations to revolt against their current oppressors when they least expect long after those of the original conflict is gone.
 - Other Cybervators try to use Cyber.Beast on their limbs like Max even going as far as to cut off their limbs to attempt it maybe Spike is the one that attempts this experiment
 - Xenos: If your not striving for progress it wont be guaranteed you will not regress

+    Aarock:I was like you once.
+I was considered one of the best Cyberators.

+    Arrock(punches Akia/Leona and yells):As a Rookie!

+   Aarock: I kept my head up looking forward never looking at those behind never giving a second thought to those below me.

+   Leona: let me guess you got your butt kicked by one of those people behind you.

+   No I never did.
+Xenos, my Mentor at the time warned me if I rest/sit on my pedestal for to long that it might start to sink.
+As we all no he was killed by a rouge cyber.beast stronger than I could imagine.
+I was powerless to help him.
+I only got in the way.
+Only If I was stronger I thought If had just listened to his words.
+That day I learned that you can never have enough power.
 - Cybervators start going Berserk for the first time in since Max's parents was killed by Cyber.Beast which Tomasina talks about cutting it short
 	- Tomasina: This the first Berserk Cyber.Beast since Mack... (she looks at Max)I mean your parents was killed by one
 - Airiona believes that	a cybervator should serve Citizens not the other way around the way how the world currently works